 Specify directory for semaphore files Use the SemaphoreDir directive to specify the directory in which Version Manager creates semaphore files for archives, journal files, and the access control database.
 Directive type Operation Directive.
 This directive takes effect when you use any Version Manager command.

-Syntax SemaphoreDir path The path parameter must specify a directory that already exists.
+The path parameter must specify a directory that already exists.

 Default By default, Version Manager creates file semaphores in the archive directory.

 Example The following master configuration file excerpt specifies a semaphore directory.
-The SemaphoreDir directive is then disallowed, so that users cannot define a different semaphore directory: DOS SemaphoreDir \serena\sem Disallow SemaphoreDir UNIX SemaphoreDir /usr/serena/sem Disallow SemaphoreDir Special Consideration All users of an archive should use the same directory for semaphores.
+The SemaphoreDir directive is then disallowed, so that users cannot define a different semaphore directory:

+DOS SemaphoreDir\serena\sem Disallow SemaphoreDir

+SemaphoreDir path

+UNIX SemaphoreDir/usr/serena/sem Disallow SemaphoreDir

+Special A Consideration of

+All users of an archive should use the same directory for semaphores.
 If two users specify different semaphore directories using this directive, they will lose all semaphore protection.
-For this reason, you should use the SemaphoreDir command in the master configuration file, and then disallow it, as in the example above. \$ A semaphore is created with the same file extension mask as that of the archives with a \$
+For this reason, you should use the SemaphoreDir command in the master configuration file, and then disallow it, as in the example above.

+.\$ A semaphore is created with the same file extension mask as that of the archives with a \$ replacing the v.

-For information about See Enabling semaphores "SemaphoreRetry directive" on page 174 Changing the time between file access attempts "SemaphoreRetry directive" on page 174 Changing how many times Version Manager attempts to access a file "SemaphoreRetry directive" on page 174 Changing the semaphore file extension "SemSuffix directive" on page 175 Using directives "Configuration Files" on page 114 Other directives "Using Directives" on page 107 replacing the v.
+For information about See Enabling semaphores "SemaphoreRetry directive" on page 173 Changing the time between file access attempts "SemaphoreRetry directive" on page 173 Changing how many times Version Manager attempts to access a file "SemaphoreRetry directive" on page 173 Changing the semaphore file extension "SemSuffix directive" on page 174 Using directives "Configuration Files" on page 113 Other directives "Using Directives" on page 107